Mr. Harper's Travel Guide

 Portugal is blessed with a diverse landscape and a sun-drenched coastline.
 The country is split by the Tagus River.
 The north is chiefly mountainous and indented by steep valleys, whereas the south is a land of rolling plains.
 Traditional Portuguese architecture is extremely distinctive, especially the highly ornamented Manueline style from the early 16th century.
 Fish is integral to the country’s cuisine, especially dry cod (bacalhau), grilled sardines and caldeirada, a potato-based fish stew.
 Wines have been produced in Portugal since the time of the Roman Empire.
-The country is renowned for its pousadas, a chain of luxury lodgings in historic buildings.
-It also offers an ever-expanding number of excellent golf courses.- Andrew Harper
+The country is renowned for its pousadas, a chain of lodgings in historic buildings.
+It also offers an ever-expanding number of golf courses.

-WHEN TO VISIT:
+WHEN TO VISIT

-Portugal has an agreeable climate, with mild winters, and summers that are dry and warm but seldom oppressively hot.
+Portugal has an agreeable climate, with mild winters and summers that are dry and warm but seldom oppressively hot.
 The Mediterranean Algarve region is the sunniest, driest and warmest part of the country.

 An 18th-century townhouse provides a luxurious setting for one of the city’s loveliest restaurants.
-Attention to detail and the freshest ingredients produce superlative dishes such as grouper in clam broth with sautéed vegetables, and terrine of suckling pig with rösti potatoes, broad beans and tomato stew.Travessa das Amoreiras 1 Lisbon US$85 http://www.casadacomida.pt/
+Attention to detail and the freshest ingredients produce superlative dishes such as grouper in mussel broth with portobello mushroom, red pepper and spinach; and terrine of suckling pig with rösti potatoes, broad beans and tomato stew.
+Closed Sunday.Travessa das Amoreiras 1 Lisbon US$85. http://www.casadacomida.pt/

 Overlooking the Praia (Beach) de Mareta in Sagres, this simple seafood restaurant has fine views of the sea and is as good for lunch — maybe a salad — as it is for dinner, when you can order dishes such as sautéed squid, grilled sardines or grilled lobster.